| Title: | Locating Distributional Changes in Highly Dependent Time Series |

 Returns the position of changepoints in the sequence.
 NOTE: PyChest needs to be installed first by calling ‘install_PyChest’.

-list_estimator(sample, minimum_distance)
+list_estimator(sample, minimum_distance)list_estimator(sample, minimum_distance)

 sample |